Mesa, AZ 85213

 Once the form is filled out, the vehicle owner must staple the form to the title and put it in a safe place.
 Because the vehicle will pass outside of probate, the Personal Representative will not be responsible for the vehicle upon the vehicle owner’s death.
 Therefore, it is advisable to notify your loved ones that the Beneficiary Designation is attached to the title, and where the title is kept.

-The Beneficiary Designation has no legal effect until the vehicle owner dies.
+If you apply for more from an attorney, you will find out that the Beneficiary Designation has no legal effect until the vehicle owner dies.
 Therefore, the owner can revoke the Beneficiary Designation at any time.
 This is convenient if the vehicle owner purchases a new car, or, if there is a relationship change, such as divorce, and the vehicle owner wishes to change the Beneficiary Designation.

 Upon the vehicle owner’s death, the intended Beneficiary will need to take the vehicle title, with the attached Beneficiary Designation form that was filled out properly, to the MVD.
 The Beneficiary will need to bring proper identification and a copy of the death certificate.